sebastiantoh/tp/docs/DeveloperGuide.md

    1. Other incorrect add commands to try: `archive remove`, `archive remove a`, `archive remove x` (where x is an integer larger than the list size)<br>
       Expected: Similar to previous.

+### Saving data

+1. Dealing with missing/corrupted data files

+   1. Open the file [stonksbook.json](../data/stonksbook.json) and delete the `id`s of at least one contact.
+After which start the application.
+      Expected: The StonksBook opened should display an empty GUI, where no data exists in the application.